murthy1811/The-Baking-Mommy_MS2/README.md

     select/unselect images on order pages

-        selectpic1 Image by RitaE from Pixabay
-        selectpic2 Image by Couleur from Pixabay
-        selectpic3 Image by Farrukh Rasool from Pixabay
+        selectpic1 Photo by Diana Akhmetianova on Unsplash  selectpic1 selectpic2 Photo by Estefanía Escalante Fernández on Unsplash selectpic3 Photo by Wedding Dreamz on Unsplash

     Order form background image